-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.2 Action: All academic interventions and program materials To address this, student NWEA performance will be used to place students in their coursework, and students will be tested twice per year for growth.
-These modifications will ensure that low- We will closely monitor progress on our Math and Reading interventions programs.
-The following Need: Students who come to us are typically about 5- grade levels or more below in their academics.
-Based on their NWEA scores we provide a personalized learning environment and performing subgroups on the ELA and Math are being supported, graduating students can complete their courses, and students will be able to meet their post-secondary goals. metrics are applicable: (NWEA ELA all students, EL, low-income, Hispanic, White)
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.2 Action: All academic interventions and program materials Need: Students who come to us are typically about 5-grade levels or more below in their academics.
+Based on their NWEA scores we provide a personalized learning environment and interventions targeted to meet their academic gaps.
+As shown in the metrics section above, To address this, student NWEA performance will be used to place students in their coursework, and students will be tested twice per year for growth.
+These modifications will ensure that low-performing subgroups on the ELA and Math are being supported, graduating students can complete their courses, and students will be able to meet their post-secondary goals.
+Additionally, we will provide professional development for teachers, paraprofessionals, and We will closely monitor progress on our Math and Reading interventions programs.
+The following metrics are applicable: (NWEA ELA all students, EL, low-income, Hispanic, White) (NWEA ELA all students, EL, low-income, Hispanic, White)